Best Soil for Indoor Plants UK

 Tropical foliage (like monsteras, pothos, ferns): Prefer something that stays moist but never soggy.

-• Why it matters: Using the wrong texture either drowns the roots or dries out the plant too fast.
+• Using the wrong texture either drowns the roots or dries out the plant too fast.

 • Additives Change the Game: